Q: When do single tickets go on sale for the 2015-2016 Season?

 A: Yes, the Opera House offers booster seats.
 Booster Seats are located in the house.
 Please see an usher to obtain one for your child.

-Q: What is the difference between a full-length story ballet and a mixed repertory ballet program?
+Q: What is the difference between a full-length narrative ballet and a mixed repertory ballet program?

-A: A story ballet usually follows a narrative storyline, and tells a tale from beginning to end in a number of acts.
-Examples of ballets such as this are Swan Lake, Giselle, Romeo and Juliet, and The Nutcracker.
+A: A a full-length narrative ballet usually follows a storyline, and tells a tale from beginning to end in a number of acts.
+Examples of ballets such as this are Swan Lake, Giselle, Romeo and Juliet , and The Nutcracker.
 A mixed repertory program of ballets often consists of three or four shorter ballets in one performance.
 They may have a set storyline, or a more modern, less literal style; they may be the works of a particular choreographer, or a sampling of a few.

 Q: Are the Saturday night performances inferior due to having an earlier matinee performance performed on those days?